ninbura/windows/README.md

           - cpu load temp should be >=98c
           - gpu load temp should be >=85c
       - with modern amd & intel cpus with even high end cooling you can still reach 100c
-      - while this is technically safe because they'll throttle, it's best if you stay below 100c.
+      - While this is technically safe because they'll throttle, it's best if you stay below 100c.
       - there are all in one water coolers large enough to prevent even the highest end CPUs from throttling
       - I suggest Artic's "liquid freezer line"
         - 360/420mm for intel i7 & amd x700